 Note that a landed agent will not rent out land if self-cultivating all the endowed land does not consume all the endowed labor at its opportunity cost wage rate.
 Under this condition, renting out land will not improve the efficiency of the labor input on the endowed land as self-cultivating all the endowed land does not involve the usage of the inefficient hired labor.
 In fact, renting out land will only raise the protection and capital depreciation cost rates resulting from the higher risk of losing the rented-out land cum its attached capital investments and the moral hazard of tenants not taking care of landlords' land-attached capital.
-More generally, landed agents will use the endowed labor to self-cultivate the endowed land up to the point where the marginal return of the family labor input on the self-cultivated land equals wage rate and use the remaining endowed labor (if any) to cultivate the land to be rented in or others' farms.21 Based on this fact, I obtain the following proposition about the threshold of renting in land, denoted by A_e^{in} .
+More generally, landed agents will use the endowed labor to self-cultivate the endowed land up to a point where the marginal return of the family labor input on the self-cultivated land equals wage rate and use the remaining endowed labor (if any) to cultivate the land to be rented in or others' farms.21 Based on this fact, I obtain the following proposition about the threshold of renting in land, denoted by A_e^{in} .

-20Admittedly, landed agents are also heterogeneous in the security level of land endowment.
-See their land rental choices at different security levels of land endowment in section 4.
+$^{^{20}}$ Admittedly, agents' land endowments are also heterogeneous in security levels.
+Section 4 studies agents' land rental choices at different security levels of the endowed land.